kanaria69/Mainecoco/README.md

-## What do you call a troublesome Canadian high schooler?
-A poutine.
+## Doctor: Do you want to hear the good news or the bad news?
+## Patient: Good news please.
+## Doctor: we're naming a disease after you.